 There’s kind of a catch, though – precision is absolutely key to the Flying Geese block.
 Because the effect of the block relies on high contrast, if the points aren’t perfect, it will be quite noticeable.

-Luckily there’s an easy way to achieve your perfectly perfect points, and it’s called Foundation Paper Piecing.
+Luckily an easy way to achieve your perfectly perfect points is called Foundation Paper Piecing.

 You may have heard of English paper piecing.

 - English paper piecing is a hand sewing technique, while foundation paper piecing usually uses a machine.

 - Rather than stiff paper around which fabric is wrapped and finger-pressed, foundation paper is lightweight and will tear away easily after all the seams have been sewn.

 - The templates in English paper piecing are individual shapes that are all incorporated to form an arrangement.
 But foundation paper templates are full block designs which are essentially traced over with the sewing needle.

 They are both effective methods to avoid worrying about getting y-seams just right, and for achieving those precise points that are so essential to Flying Geese blocks.